-Examples of such behaviour could include, [but is not limited to]:
+Examples of such behaviour could include:

-- being over friendly with children - having favourites - taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating, or offensive language.
+- being over friendly with children - having favourites - taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.

-4. Financial irregularity
+4. Financial irregularity (for maintained schools)